Please istall Adobe Flash player to see this menu, or use text links at the end of the page.

 The Picacho Peak State Park phone number is 520-466-3183.
 You'll reach a park ranger...or else an answering machine on which you may leave a message.

 Picacho Peak State Park address and directions: Picacho Peak State Park is located on Picacho Peak Road just to the west side of I-10 at exit AZ 219.
 The address is 15520 Picacho Peak Rd, Picacho, AZ 85241.
 However, the mailing address for Picacho Peak State Park is P.O.
 Box 275, Picacho, AZ 85241.

-Picacho Peak State Park entrance fees: As of January, 2013, it costs $7 per vehicle (1 to 4 adults) to enter Picacho Peak park...or else $3 per individual or bicycle.
+Picacho Peak State Park entrance fees: As of Spring, 2019, it costs $7 per vehicle (1 to 4 adults) to enter Picacho Peak park...or else $3 per individual or bicycle.
 There is a reduced entrance fee (50% off) to Picacho Peak for members of the military, reserves, national guard and state militia troops and their ramilies.
 WiFi is available at all campsites for an extra fee.
+The use of individual picnic sites comes free as a part of your entrance fee.
+However, groups using a large ramada will have an additional fee.
 For a complete list of campground rules & regulations, you may check the RV and Tent Camping Info page of the AZ State Parks website.

 Picacho Peak camping reservations: You may call the campground's reservations center phone number, 877-MY-PARKS, seven days per week between the hours of 8 am and 5 pm Arizona time.
 In addition to the campground fee, there will be a $5 reservation fee per each site.
 You may also make your reservations on the Picacho Peak camping reservations page of the Arizona State Parks website, if you prefer.
 If this link becomes broken (as it sometimes does when their site makes updates,) you can try the master Reservations page which lists all of the campgrounds served by the AZ State Parks reservations system.

-Picacho Peak State Park Camping Fees: As of Summer, 2018, electric campsites cost $30 per night.
+Picacho Peak State Park Camping Fees: As of Spring,2019, electric campsites cost $30 per night.
 As mentioned earlier on this page, both RV's and tents are welcome at Picacho Peak camping ground.
 Both back-in sites and pull-through campsites are available for motorhomes.